Canada in shock after worst school shooting in decades leaves at least nine dead

 In an emergency alert which went out to residents’ phones, authorities described the suspect as a brown-haired woman wearing a dress, according to CNN affiliate CBC News.

-Police know the identity of the shooter but did not give further details, and declined to say if they were a child.
+Police know the identity of the suspect but did not give further details, and declined to say if they were a child.

 Officers did not name any of the victims on Tuesday night and would not say how many of the dead were children.